tomislater/TFDPronunciation/README.md

 If **GB** version does not exists script will download **US** version.

-You have to install termcolor and progressbar:
+You have to install termcolor, progressbar and gevent:
 ------------------------------
-    pip install termcolor progressbar
+    pip install termcolor progressbar gevent

 How to use
 ----------